 To make sure that doesn't happen, it's important to spread awareness on how we can protect our oceans.
 Read on for six ways you can pledge to respect oceans in honor of World Oceans Day.

 1. Pick Up Trash

 One of the most direct ways we can keep plastic out of our oceans is by participating in a trash cleanup.
-Some people may be hosting organized cleanups on Saturday in honor of World Oceans Day — but if you can't find one, get to it on your own.
+Groups often host organized trash cleanups on World Oceans Day — but with the coronavirus pandemic, your best bet is to get to it on your own (while observing social distancing and proper hand sanitizing, of course).
 Head out in your neighborhood — or even better, onto a local beach — with a bag and a pair of gloves, and save trash from entering our oceans.
 You can even get some cardio in at the same time.

 2. Use Less Plastic

 3. Take Fish Off Your Plate

 Commercial fisheries are overfishing (which is catching too many fish and other marine animals at once, making populations too depleted to fully recover, according to EDF), and it's contributing to the climate crisis.
 According to a study published in the journal Science earlier this year, the global fish population has depleted by 4.1 percent since 1930 — and based on the amount of fish humans eat, that's only going to grow.
 Unfortunately for seafood lovers, sustainable seafood is a bit of a myth.

 So if you eat fish and also care about the planet, it's important to learn how the fish you eat get from the ocean and to your belly — and to look into other dining options that do not hurt animals or the ocean.